-The contributions of the three IPCC Working Groups to the Sixth Assessment Report are currently under preparation.
+The Working Group I contributions to the Sixth Assessment Report was released on 9 August 2021.
+The Working Group II and III contributions are currently under preparation.
 The concluding Synthesis Report is due in 2022.

 About the Synthesis Report

 The agreed outline of the AR6 Synthesis Report can be found here (Decision 10, page 24).
 Information about the Core Writing Team is available here.